|

 Take the idea that only rich countries can afford an unconditional basic income.
 This is clearly not true.
 The proposal is to reorganise the existing system of welfare and taxation.
 In the long run, and considering all aspects of the problem, the change may not cost anything at all.

 Let me explain.
 Most countries have progressive tax scales.
-It is always possible to draw a graph of net income against gross income that applies to most people, and is non-linear.
+It is always possible to draw a graph of income before tax/welfare and income after tax/welfare that applies to most people, and is non-linear.
 Below are three examples.
 The exact numbers are out of date (from the mid 2000s), but the basic shape of the curves is correct.

 In every case, you can start from the highest tax bracket and draw a straight from there to the vertical axis (the broken line in the figure).
 The point at which it crosses the line is a first estimate of the unconditional basic income.
 After that, you can slightly shift or rotate the straight line to balance the budget.
-For individuals, the relationship between gross and net income would change remarkably little.
+For individuals, the relationship between income before and after welfare/tax would change remarkably little.
 This change could be made immediately in most countries.

 An even better solution is to add some wealth tax into the equation.
 Wealth tax will only work if the rates are similar in different countries, to stop capital flight.
 Clearly, our national leaders should be trying to solve this problem at global financial meetings.
 Other promising and neglected sources of revenue are transaction taxes and carbon taxes.
 But the first point to be made here is that unconditional basic income can be introduced without any wealth taxes at all.